100% of your donation will go toward MHS student college scholarships

 When I began looking into financial aid packages, I checked locally and found the Montclair Scholarship Fund.

-My brother, Bryce Goodman, graduated from Montclair high school (MHS) in 2004 and went to the Air Force, and I would have probably followed suit if I did not get into college.
+My brother, Bryce Goodman, graduated from Montclair High School in 2004 and went to the Air Force, and I would have probably followed suit if I did not get into college.

 Did finances affect your choice of school or major?